-8. Identify the plow power cable assembly and the plow wiring harness in the parts box.
+Identify the plow power cable assembly and the plow wiring harness in the parts box.
 The power cable for the snowplow has two cables with ring terminals on one end and a two pin connector on the other, and measures about 38 inches long.

-The plow wiring harness has a 16-pin connector on one end and the other end has connectors labeled "DRIVER SIDE" and "PSNGR SIDE" for the headlamps, and six loose wires with spade receptacles.
+The plow wiring harness has a 10-pin connector and a 3-pin connector on one end and the other end has connectors labeled "DRIVER SIDE" and "PSNGR SIDE" for the headlamps, and six loose wires with spade receptacles and one wire with a ring terminal.